Table of Contents[Hide][Show]

 The Big Apple is vibrant and full of culture and almost unlimited options.
 Whether you want to see the traditional sights, such as taking a ferry ride to see the Statue of Liberty or visiting the top of the Empire State Building, honeymooners will have no trouble creating their own adventures.
 If you like a little bit of everything or a ton of choices, this is one of the best honeymoon spots.

-Few cities are as home to the number of luxury hotel properties as New York City, so if a splurge is what you want, there are no shortages of luxe properties to choose from.
+Few cities are home to as many luxury hotel properties as New York City, so if a splurge is what you want, there are no shortages of luxe properties to choose from.
 The iconic Plaza Hotel, St Regis, the Langham New York Fifth Avenue, and the Carlyle are just a small sampling of the city’s most well-known luxury hotels.
 There are also many boutique hotels and pied-à-terre (available through Airbnb and Vrbo), so I recommend deciding your budget and what you want to be near and working backward from there.

 8. Door County Wisconsin